 Inappropriate Dress: All clothing and adornments must be in good taste so as not to interfere with the learning process.
 Inappropriate clothing would be considered those items that are revealing, contain profanity or sexual connotations, or promote alcohol, drugs, tobacco, or violence.
-Kansas State Law requires shoes to be worn.
 Hats are not to be worn in the buildings.